Web www.pburch.net

 Some natural dyes are almost perfectly safe; others are quite toxic.
 Some synthetic dyes are safe even to eat; others are too toxic to bring into your home.

-Logwood, for example, is a lovely natural dye, capable of creating a surprising range of colors, depending on the mordant used, including violets, blue-greys, and the best natural black.
+Logwood, for example, is a lovely natural dye, capable of creating a surprising range of colors, depending on the mordant used, including violets, blue-grays, and the best natural black.
 However, the active ingredients, hematein and hematoxylin, are toxic whether inhaled, absorbed through the skin, or ingested.
+It can be used safely with the appropriate precautions, but is not to be used carelessly.
 As much care should be taken with this natural dye as with any of the common synthetic dyes we use.
 Unless a given dye, natural or not, has been tested for safety or is commonly used for food, it is important to follow these same precautions.
 Wear gloves, don't breathe the powdered form, and never reuse a dyeing pot for food preparation!

 Most natural dyes are not particularly toxic in themselves, but they will not stick to fabric unless a mordant is used.
 Typically, a mordant is a heavy metal.
 Heavy metals are extremely toxic, and bad for the environment, as well.

-A somewhat less safe mordant is iron.
-Iron is toxic in overdose (according to the United States FDA, iron is the leading cause of poisoning deaths in children under 6, despite child-resistant packaging), but it is, of course, nutritionally desirable in tiny quantities, and it will not harm the environment when disposed of.
+Somewhat more dangerous mordants are copper and iron.
+Either can be deadly, and should not be used around children, but they are safe to use if you follow all of the required safety precautions.
+Iron is toxic in overdose (according to the United States FDA, iron is the leading cause of poisoning deaths in children under 6, despite child-resistant packaging), but it will not harm the environment when disposed of.
 Iron is not only a mordant for other dyes, but can be used as an interesting dye in its own right, by applying bits of iron metal to fabric and allowing them to rust.
 At least it does not poison the ground if you pour this mordant out on it.

-When using natural dyes, be careful to research the safety of your mordants!
+When using natural dyes, be careful to research the safety of your dyes and mordants!

 Back to list of FAQs